 1. SplashLearn

 SplashLearn is the best homeschool curriculum for math and ELA training.
-The platform offers more than 2400 worksheets and 500 courses for children to practice at home.
+The platform offers over 8000 games, worksheets, and 500 courses for children to practice at home.
 All the courses and worksheets are visual-aided.
 Thus, children with special needs can quickly learn using different gameplay and intuitive storyline.
 Parents and teachers can register for free on this portal or download the SplashLearn app on their mobile devices.

 2. Autism Tool Kit